Are these the best live acts of the 2000s?

-And if you missed them the first time around, the noughties indie rockers have announced a new album, Olympus Sleeping, and an accompanying UK tour this December.
+And if you missed them the first time around, the noughties indie rockers have returned with a new album, Olympus Sleeping,

-Watch Razorlight play Golden Touch live at V Festival 2009:
+Watch Razorlight play Golden Touch live in the Radio X session studio.

 After forming in 2002, Alex Turner and co. developed a loyal following through playing live gigs in their native Sheffield and handing out CDs.